Overview

 Item 16: Investment Discretion

-For those client accounts where we provide investment advisory services, we may maintain discretion over client
+For those client accounts where we provide investment advisory services, we typically maintain discretion over

-accounts with respect to securities to be bought and sold and the amount of securities to be bought and sold
+client accounts with respect to securities to be bought and sold and the amount of securities to be bought and

-and will have discretion to instruct the outside manager (if applicable) to make changes to the client’s account
+sold and will have discretion to instruct the outside manager (if applicable) to make changes to the client’s

-without requiring the client’s authorization each time.
-Investment discretion is explained to clients in detail
+account without requiring the client’s authorization each time.
+Investment discretion is explained to clients in

-when an advisory relationship has commenced.
-At the start of the advisory relationship, the client will execute a
+detail when an advisory relationship has commenced.
+At the start of the advisory relationship, the client will

-Limited Power of Attorney, which will grant our firm discretion over the account.
-Additionally, the discretionary
+execute a Limited Power of Attorney, which will grant our firm discretion over the account.

 Item 17: Voting Client Securities